mcibique/vue-testing-examples/README.md

 There are a couple of issues with this approach:

-1. If we register all our services in `di.js`, then we nullified code splitting because everything is required during the application bootstrap.
-To solve this issue, let's register service only when is required for the first time:
+1. If we register all our services in `di.js`, then we nullified the code splitting because everything is required during the application bootstrap.
+To solve this issue, let's register service into the container only when is required for the first time:

 ```js
 import container from './di';